-Turning Around a Nonperforming Sales Team: A Sales Outsourcing Perspective
+Turning Around a Nonperforming Sales Team: A Professional Sales Company Perspective

 Often when a company brings in new sales management, it's because something wasn't working before.
 And if you're the new management, that means your first job is to figure out what's been going wrong, and then turn it around as quickly as you can.